 The external auditor’s role in the process remains largely unchanged: to serve as the independent body that validates whether an organization’s financials are accurately stated, as well as whether the system of controls in place to produce the financials is operating as intended.
 In terms of identifying concerns that may impact an investor’s ability to rely on an organization’s financial results, the external auditors also determine the materiality thresholds that drive the significance of issues, and they determine whether management has appropriately addressed the issues brought to their attention.

 In some cases, IA may have the opportunity to assist the external auditors with their testing in an effort to help control or reduce external audit fees.
-And recently there has been an increased expectation that IA not only help evaluate the effectiveness of the controls themselves, but also give an opinion on the overall effectiveness of their organization’s internal risk and compliance processes.
+And recently there has been an increased expectation that IA not only helps evaluate the effectiveness of the controls themselves but also give an opinion on the overall effectiveness of their organization’s internal risk and compliance processes.